would you like to try big 7 again?

 "Wow.
 This zine's size is very intimidating.
 I took me about a week to read (not the whole week of course, but maybe an hour or so each night).
 It's good to see a ska-focused zine in these days of anti-ska backlash.
 These people that say "ska is dead" are the same ones that didn't even know it existed 6 or 7 years ago.
 Granted music zines aren't really my favorite type of zines, but this is well done and looks great.
 He does a nice mixture of computer text with cut and paste layouts and some computer ones, not entirely unlike SFN.
 There are interviews with Dave Wakeling (the best one here), Rob Hingley, Toots Hibbert, and Timothy Burton of the Bosstones, which largely steer away from the usual interview questions and are actually pretty enjoyable.
 The review section is huge (about 2/3 of the zine), and covers new, old, and in between musical releases, as well as movies, books and zines.
 It's kind of weird to see reviews of Fishbone, the Ska-dows, Madness, Yebo, and some older compilations that I've had for ages and thought everyone else by now too.
 Especially someone like Jav who is way more into ska than I am.
 Anyway, this is a very impressive effort and highly recommended to fans of the genre."
 Something for Nothing #55

-Seven-score!
 November 16, 1952 was the first day Lucy promised to hold the football for Charlie Brown.
 [7 x 7 =] 49 years later, this issue is complete.
 Do you think HP7 was our ever-elusive field goal, or just good grief?

 VIEW 54-55

-Download the lost GENERAL RUDIE session, 4.1.01
+the lost GENERAL RUDIE session, 4.1.01

-DRIVER EIGHT TAKE A BREAK >
+DRIVER 8 TAKE A BREAK >

 (we can reach our destination but we're still a ways away)